iterative/dvc.org/static/docs/user-guide/experiments/branches.md

-# Manage Experiments By Branches
+# How to Manage Experiments by Branches

 You can use a different Git branch for each experiment.